ckmd/ckmd/README.md

 ### Halooo, I'm Rachmad Hidayat 👋
-- 🔭 I’m currently working on Android App Developement
+- 🔭 I’m currently working on Web App Developement
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Laravel and NodeJS
-- 👯 I’m looking to collaborate on Android and web developement
+- 👯 I’m looking to collaborate on web developement
-- 🤔 I’m looking for help with c# :-)
+- 🤔 I’m looking for help with PHP and JS
-- 💬 Ask me about Android
+- 💬 Ask me about Web App
-- 😄 Pronouns: He/His
-- ⚡ Fun fact: I spend most of my time reading Books and watching Netfix
+- ⚡ Fun fact: I spend most of my time reading Books and watching Movies